Vector35/binaryninja-api/docs/guide/debugger.md

 The above image shows the annotated stack with three stack frames.
 The start and end of each stack frame are marked, and stack variables are defined according to the stack variables in the functions.

-To view the stack variable annotations, switch to the linear view of the Debugger binary view, and then navigate to the stack pointer address.
+To view the stack variable annotations, switch to the linear view of the Debugger binary view, and then navigate to the stack pointer address (such as by double-clicking the stack pointer in the Registers view).

 A useful setup is a split view that shows the code on the left, and the stack on the right.
 If the user adopts this layout, remember to put the linear view that shows the stack region on a different sync group, so executing the target would not lead to navigation of the linear view.
 This way, we can observe how variables on the stack change.